sueszli/uwaterloos-sunshines/docs/notes.md

 - we have joined: sunshines x csrankings x semantic scholar data
 - converting jsonl to csv to speed up queries
 - dropped unnecessary fields
+- inferred sex with some distilbert model

+6) analysis

+...